AnyFetch/box.provider.anyfetch.com/README.md

 We got to work, hoping to search in the contents of every document ; whether it be a Powerpoint Presentation, a picture from a sheet of paper or a markdown file, we wanted to generate a preview o the file and a meaningful snippet.

-Since Box offers a fully featured API (well.. it may lack a persistant `refresh_token` for tests!), we started coding in node.js.
+Since Box offers a fully featured API, we started coding in node.js.

 Nodejs is our tool of choice to write asynchronous code, allowing us to fetch the content of up to 15 folders at the same time while downloading files and uploading them to our indexing server.